terminalfeed

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-There are 0 parameters, and schema coverage is 100%.
-According to guidelines, baseline is 4.
-The description adds no parameter semantics because there are none, but it correctly indicates no input needed.
+There are zero parameters, and schema coverage is 100% (trivial).
+Per guidelines, baseline is 4.
+The description does not need to add parameter info, and it does not.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.